 Pressure Tank

 Last in line before heading to the fixtures is the pressure tank.
 We have a Water Worker 32 gallon tank.
-After the water passes through the filter it heads into the tank, which provides adequate water pressure for fixtures in the whole house.
+After the water passes through the filters, it heads into the tank, which provides adequate water pressure for fixtures in the whole house.

 When you’ve used enough water from the tank to drop the pressure to roughly 30 psi the pump will kick on to refill the pressure tank.
 When you’re at a sink or shower you never discern a drop in pressure and service is never interrupted even while filling is in progress.
 It feels like a “normal” house on city water.